April 25 - May 5, 2026

 Answer:

-Please note that most of the participants in our inaugural Camino adventure were unsure about their ability to walk for several hours on consecutive days, but all of them were happily surprised by their success.
+Please note that most of the participants in our past Camino adventures were unsure about their ability to walk for several hours on consecutive days, and once they were there, they were happily surprised by their success.

-In feedback from participants in our inaugural Camino adventure participants said it felt like "walking in a supportive bubble."
+Feedback from participants in our other Camino adventures was that the Sole Sister Camino felt like "walking in a supportive bubble."

-One Rambler noted that what surprised her most about her Sole Sister Ramblers X Intrepid Camino adventure was - the walking was easier than I’d imagined.
-The prospect of long distances every day looked daunting on paper, but we all managed them without any real problems."
+One Rambler noted that what surprised her most about her adventure was "the walking was easier than I'd imagined.
+The prospect of long distances daily looked daunting on paper, but we all managed them without real problems."

-You will discover a welcoming and patient culture.
-As the local guide reminded us all on the first day, "This is a promenade, not a race."
+Sole Sister adventures offer a welcoming and patient culture.
+We reminded each other on the first day, "This is a promenade, not a race."

 One of our experienced Camino Sole Sisters shared some valuable wisdom:

 When I walked the Frances, I met a wonderful mix of people from all over the world—of all ages (from 18 months to 89 years old), shapes, sizes, and fitness levels.
-Some chose hostels, while others opted for hotels; some carried all their belongings, while others had luggage transported.
-Some skipped sections and took the bus, and for many, it was their first experience, while others had done it multiple times.
 Everyone had an amazing and uplifting experience!

-This trip is incredibly supportive, and you’ll have plenty of time to get fit before you set off.
-Don’t hold back on this opportunity; you might be pleasantly surprised, and you may find yourself wanting to return for more!
+This trip is incredibly supportive, and you'll have plenty of time to get fit before you set off.
+Don't hold back on this opportunity; you might be pleasantly surprised and may want to return for more!
 So go for it!"

-If you are a fairly regular walker or hiker and can walk or hike approximately 12 km (or 2 hours) you will likely be surprised to find out you are fit enough for this adventure.
+If you are a fairly regular walker and can walk or hike approximately 12 km (or 2 hours) you will be fit enough for this adventure.

 Sole Sister Ramblers will also host a supportive training Challenge for trip members that starts 3 months before our adventure begins.